-David Pastrnak Not Shy About Wanting To Be Alex Ovechkin-Type Player
+NESN

 “He’s one of a kind.”

-Pastrnak, ever-humble, cited Ovechkin’s ability to always capitalize one what might be just one scoring chance per game as something that sets the 34-year-old apart.
+Pastrnak, ever-humble, cited Ovechkin’s ability to always capitalize on what might be just one scoring chance per game as something that sets the 34-year-old apart.
 But, whether he wants to admit it publicly or not, Pastrnak does possess similar qualities.

 The Czech native’s goal-scoring output has increased in each of the last three season: 34 goals in 2016-17, 35 goals in 2017-18 and a career-best 38 tallies last season.
 Had it not been for injuries that cost him 16 games, Pastrnak might have racked up 50 goals — a number only achieved by the NHL’s truly elite players.